signal18/docs.signal18.io/05.configuration/12.provisioning/docs.md

 | Consul | N  | N  |

-**replication-manager** is using a secure client API to an OpenSVC collector and use this collector for posting actions to a cluster of agents, fetch cluster nodes informations and uploading his own set of playbook for provisioning.
+**replication-manager** is using a secure client API to the OpenSVC collector.
+This collector is used for posting actions to a cluster of agents, fetch cluster nodes information and uploading his own set of playbooks for provisioning.

- Signal18.io SAS collector can be used for faster testing or not to have to maintain an extra peace of infrastructure, if not possible one need installing an evaluation version of the collector o It can be install colocated to **replication-manager** or install on a separate hardware
+ The Signal18.io SAS collector can be used for faster testing or not to have to maintain an extra piece of infrastructure, if not possible, an evaluation version of the collector needs to be installed, or it can be installed co-located to **replication-manager** or on a separate machine.

- **replication-manager** talk to the default SAS collector or can be setup to talk to on promise collector via following parameters:
+ **replication-manager** talks to the default SAS collector or it can be setup to talk to on premise collector via the following parameters:

  ##### `opensvc-host` (1.1)